When Folks like Kathy Kelly Visit Palestine by Sea or by Air Netanyahu Panics

 James Wall is currently a Contributing Editor of The Christian Century magazine, based in Chicago, Illinois.
 From 1972 through 1999, he was editor and publisher of the Christian Century magazine.
 He has made more than 20 trips to that region as a journalist, during which he covered such events as Anwar Sadat’s 1977 trip to Jerusalem, and the 2006 Palestinian legislative election.
 He has interviewed, and written about, journalists, religious leaders, political leaders and private citizens in the region.
 Jim served for two years on active duty in the US Air Force, and three additional years in the USAF (inactive) reserve.
 He can be reached at: firstname.lastname@example.org

-Posted by Veterans Today on Jul 9 2011, With 0 Reads, Filed under Causes, Living, Peace.
+Posted by GPD on July 9, 2011, With 738 Reads Filed under Life, Peace, Causes & Activism.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.